 4. The SMF informs the UPF with requesting the PSA UPF to report the data volume of the required granularity.

 5. The SMF provides the information for energy consumption calculation (defined 5.51.2 of TS 23.501 [2]) to EIF by invoking Nsmf_EventExposure_Notify service operation for the required granularity.
+If there are no UP resources established on the 3GPP access for the UE of the required granularity, the SMF notifies the EIF and does not report any energy related information as described in clause 5.51.2 of TS 23.501 [2].

 NOTE: The SMF can derive gNB ID(s) according to the AMF provided ULI as described in clause 4.3.2.